tissue3/cornell_note/configurable_fpga_dnn/progress.md

   - All parameters can be replicated/reused *r* times across PE array.
 Again, the default version will maximally replicate parameters.
     - Eyeriss can be replicated in Y, Fy, C, K, N. By default, N, C and K are replicated by 1, i.e. not replicated.
 Fy (=3) is replicated Floor(13/3)=4 times by default, unless Y is too large to be squeezed in one pass.
 We can also replicated fewer times and flatten different channels, outputs and batches on it.
   - Replication, flattening and folding factors can be verified with each other and PE height/width.
   - Inside each PE, we can again set the three kinds of factors and verify them with local storage size.
-Notice flattening multiple channels does not result increase psum storage.
+Notice flattening multiple channels does not result in increased psum storage.
 We can display it at some point.

-- To sum up, we can describe accelerator with the following language.
-We may even use Halide as backend.
+- To sum up, we can describe PE array mapping with the following pseudo code.

   - ```c++
     //Repeat this for each convolution layer